felgom13/iDeal/README.md

-Make sure your IDE have the following installed:
+Make sure your editor has the following installed:

 - EditorConfig
 - ESLint